Gwen Stefani Confirms Marriage to Blake Shelton With Photos of Their "Dream" Wedding - E! Online

 Two days after the ceremony, on July 5, Stefani, who shares three kids with ex Gavin Rossdale, took to her Instagram to share a glimpse inside the wedding festivities.

-"July 3rd 2021 [heart emoji] gx," the "Cool" artist captioned a boomerang video, showing herself in her wedding veil and a floral robe.
-The veil featured an oversized white bow and flower details, while her makeup was perfected with a red lip.
-The bride tagged Shelton in the video, along with a heart emoji and hands praying emoji.
+"July 3rd 2021 [heart emoji] gx," the "Cool" artist captioned a boomerang video, showing herself in a floral robe and veil with an oversized white bow.
+The bride, whose makeup was perfected with a red lip, tagged Shelton in the video and added a heart emoji and hands praying emoji.

-Stefani later revealed three more romantic photos from the big day, tagging Vera Wang as her wedding gown designer. "dreams do come [heart]," the singer wrote. "@blakeshelton i love you."
+Stefani later revealed three more romantic photos from the big day, tagging Vera Wang as the designer of her strapless wedding gown. "dreams do come [heart]," the singer wrote. "@blakeshelton i love you."
 The pictures showed the newlyweds posing at his ranch at sunset, and the pair kissing as they stood in front of their elegant tiered wedding cake.

 Her stylist Mariel Haenn wrote on Instagram, "Couldn't be happier for this union!
 And family!
 I love you."